Proud Canadian Company

 Mortgage Pre-Approval vs. Pre-Qualification in Canada

-Buying a home in Canada starts with knowing how much mortgage you can afford, and that means getting either pre-qualified or pre-approved, but typically involves both.
+Buying a home in Canada starts with knowing how much mortgage you can afford, which means getting either pre-qualified or pre-approved, and typically both.
 These two steps may sound similar, but they serve different purposes and happen at different stages of your home search.

 If you’re exploring your budget or just starting to browse listings, pre-qualification provides a quick estimate with minimal effort.
 However, when you’re ready to make an offer, pre-approval shows sellers that you’re serious about a specific property.
 Understanding the differences, benefits, and timing of each process helps you move forward confidently.